tml-ncat/macro-micro-healthcare-accessibility/Data_sources.md

 ## Complete Folder Structure

-After downloading all data, your directory should look like this:
+After downloading and processing all data, your directory should look like this:

 ```
 accessibility/